 Integrity means that all parts of you are in alignment.

-Yes, even some criminals can behave with integrity if their actions, words, and thoughts about themselves are aligned.
 In algebra, an integer is a whole number, regardless of whether it is positive or negative.
 In life, the integral man is a whole person, also regardless of whether he is positive or negative.

 The more you think about it, how often do all parts of yourself truly align?
 Think of the things you find yourself doing on a daily basis: